A woman artist in 17th-century Portugal

 Ayala’s first known published artworks, created while still a teenager, are three engravings, a technique that few artists in Portugal practiced at the time.
 The engraving of Saint Joseph shows Ayala’s attention to anatomy and her ability to meticulously work on a small scale.

-Although no concrete evidence has yet been found, Josefa de Ayala may have spent time living at two convents in the city of Coimbra—the early biographies mention (but without providing any evidence).
+Although no concrete evidence has yet been found, Josefa de Ayala may have spent time living at two convents in the city of Coimbra—as early biographies mention (bu without providing any evidence).
 She does not seem to have been a nun, but if she did at one point live at a convent, it would have allowed her to focus on refining her artistic skills without pressure to marry.
 Overall, Ayala’s training prepared her to support herself financially.

 Attention to still life